 The philosophy of the Redbone Bindery stresses the importance of combining current knowledge of ethical conservation practice with the skills of an expert craftsperson.
 This results in work that meets the strict ethical requirements of cultural heritage conservation while achieving the highest degree of period-style aesthetic.

-From Blaue's famous atlases bound in contemporary vellum to Rembrandt's etchings in book form, Natasha has had the privilege of conserving titles which have become icons of pivotal moments in Western History.
+From Blaue's famous atlases bound in contemporary vellum to Rembrandt's etchings in book form, Natasha has had the privilege of conserving titles which have become icons of paradigm-shifting moments in Western History.
 Highlights at the bindery include the conservation of 3 first editions of Het Achterhuis, Anne Frank's famous diary.
 From Aldines to first edition Darwins, from the earliest printings of Ptolemaei and Dürer to Freud's pivotal Die Traumdeutung, from Payne bindings to Canadian incunabula, a veritable microcosm of western knowledge, discovery and craftsmanship has passed through the bindery.

 Natasha apprenticed under Hans van der Horst in The Netherlands; Richard & John Smart in the UK; Courtland Benson, Jan and Crispin Elsted of Barbarian Press and Reliure Hélène Francoeur in Canada.
 Residencies include the New York Academy of Medicine, Gladys Brooks Book and Paper Conservation Laboratory in New York and Washi Papermaking research and training in Japan.